egekorkan/ProxyServient/README.md

 While using these interactions, you can see the TDs that are public by using the property *publicDescriptions*.
 If your Thing's name is already in this list, use the *updateMe* action instead of *makeMePublic* action.

+# NO GOs
+You cannot update or delete before making a TD public.
+If you try you will get "NotPublic" message.

+You cannot make two TDs with the same name public.
+If you try you will get "AlreadyExists" message.

+If another client modifies the Thing Description repository (deleting your TD for example), you will get a "RepositoryError" when you try to update or delete that TD.

 ## TO DOs